 In 1968 PHLF initiated the ubiquitous “Historic Landmark” plaque, which can now be seen on more than 575 buildings, structures, districts, and landscapes to highlight the intrinsic history and architectural significance of the built environment in our region.

 Through education and advocacy for historic restoration and preservation, our role is not to be obstructive to the changing circumstances of our city and region.
 We believe the city must grow and as such we see our involvement in public planning and development discussions as advisory rather than adversarial.

 We seek a seat at the table when important discussions consider the future of our built environment, and we aim to guide and influence the decision-makers in those discussions in both the business and the civic realm to consider historic preservation through practical adaptive reuse.

 Civic leaders, administrators of local municipalities, real estate developers, public agencies, and others consistently call upon us to consult and advocate for restoration and historic preservation principles through providing testimony at Historic Review Commissions at both the city and state levels.

-On the national level, we are engaged, together with our peers across the country, and our partners at the National Trust for Historic Preservation, in advocating for the need to save the Federal Historic Rehabilitation Tax Credit, an important preservation real estate financing tool.
+On the national level, we continue to be engaged, together with our peers across the country, and our partners at the National Trust for Historic Preservation, and Preservation Action, in advocating for the improvement of the Federal Historic Rehabilitation Tax Credit, an important preservation real estate financing tool.